tannerbohn/tannerbohn.github.io/ideas.markdown

     - ~~agents move towards they are "attracted" to and away from others?~~
     - ~~agents randomly change who they are attracted to~~
     - <img src="https://raw.githubusercontent.com/tannerbohn/tannerbohn.github.io/master/assets/easy2.png" height="15"> todo: add "genders", so that each agent is attracted to some subset of other types
+  - create simulation where agents can learn from eachother
+    - agents move around and when they bump into eachother, the one with lower score acquires some "skills" of the better one
+    - new behaviour can result due to small amount of randomness added to fixed programs
+    - what determines whether a single skill/program is used or transmitted?
+    - let programs call other programs?